YomnaEisa/Codsoft/README.md

 The IMDb Movie Rating Prediction project analyzes a diverse collection of Indian movies sourced from IMDb.com.
 The objective is to conduct an in-depth exploratory data analysis to reveal trends, patterns, and insights within the dataset.
 This enables a comprehensive understanding of the Indian movie landscape and facilitates valuable predictions about their ratings.

 ### [Cars Price Prediction Project](https://github.com/YomnaEisa/Codsoft/tree/main/SalesPricePrediction)
 The Cars Price Prediction Project aims to develop a predictive model estimating the overall amount customers are likely to spend on vehicles.
-Leveraging various customer characteristics, including name, email, country, gender, age, annual salary, credit card debt, and net worth, the project strives to create personalized sales strategies for vehicle salespeople.
+Leveraging various customer characteristics, including name, email, country, gender, age, annual salary, credit card debt, and net worth, the project estimates the overall amount customers are likely to spend.

 ### [Titanic Survival Prediction Project](https://github.com/YomnaEisa/Codsoft/tree/main/TitanicProject)
 The Titanic Survival Prediction project utilizes data from the historic Titanic event, containing information about individual passengers.
 The primary objective is to build a predictive model to determine a passenger's likelihood of survival based on attributes like age, gender, ticket class, fare, cabin, and survival status.